 Can Wikibuy Be Trusted?

 Yes.
 Wikibuy is a trustworthy company and service.
-It’s also backed by a major bank, Capital One.
+They’re an Austin-based tech start-up that was acquired by Capital One, so data security is a chief priority.
 What’s more, Wikibuy has a 4.7-star rating (out of 5) on TrustPilot.

 What’s Better, Honey or Wikibuy?

 This is a matter of personal preference.
 Both offer similar services and are free to use.
 It appears that Wikibuy is a little more established and might offer more features.
 But I honestly can’t say which one is better.

 Since both are free, why not try them both and draw your own conclusion?

 To remove the Wikibuy extension from your Chrome browser, go to “Manage Extensions” and then click “Remove Extension.”